Recipe #2, geom_index() and geom_coordinates()

 aes(color = speed > 15)

-that some indices change with color mapping.
-Because compute is defined by compute_group, the row_number() computation and therefore index is within group.
+… that some indices change with color mapping.
+This is because compute is by group (compute_group is defined), so the index is within group.

-You might be thinking, what we’ve done has a lot of merit itself.
+You might be thinking, what we’ve done would already be pretty useful to me.
 Can I just use my Stat as-is within geom_*() functions?

-The answer probably depends a lot on audience.
-If you just want to use the Stat yourself, there might not be much reason to go on to Step 3, user-facing functions.
+The short answer is ‘yes’!
+If you just want to use the Stat yourself locally in a script, there might not be much reason to go on to Step 3, user-facing functions.
 But if you have a wider audience in mind, i.e. internal to organization or open sourcing in a package, probably a more succinct expression of what functionality you deliver will be useful - i.e. write the user-facing functions.

-Instead of using a geom_*() function, you might prefer to use the more flexible layer() function in your testing step.
-In fact, it’s sometimes necessary to go this route; for example, geom_vline() contain no stat argument, but you can use the GeomVline.
+Instead of using a geom_*() function, you might prefer to use the layer() function in your testing step.
+Occasionally, it’s necessary to go this route; for example, geom_vline() contain no stat argument, but you can use the GeomVline in layer().
+If you are teaching this content, using layer() may help you better connect this step with the next, defining the user-facing functions.

 cars |>